billerickson/dps-coauthor-addon/README.md

 ### Customization

 You need to have version 2.7.0 or higher of Display Posts Shortcode to use these parameters.
-You can [download it here](https://github.com/billerickson/display-posts-shortcode/archive/master.zip) as it hasn't been released on WordPress.org yet.

 The following parameters can be added to the shortcode to customize the output of the author list